jeremycherfas/user/pages/03.blog/monthly-report-2019-05/item.md

 ###Goals

 Seven posts published on this blog, and some elsewhere too.
-I think I brought in one or two older ones, but I failed to record them.
-Listened to 53 podcasts.
+I think I brought in one or two older ones, but I failed to record them. listen  ed to 53 podcasts.

 ##Niggles
 Having got my mapping posts working again, and at least one successful post with data collected by Overland and stored in Compass, I realise two things.